omnibond/ccRender/README.rst

 Pip should be included with Python's installation.
 If you wish to install it, download `get-pip.py <https://bootstrap.pypa.io/get-pip.py>`_ to a folder on your computer.

-Open a command prompt window and navigate to the folder containing ``get-pip.py``.
+Open a command prompt window, preferably as Administrator, and navigate to the folder containing ``get-pip.py``.

 Then run ``python get-pip.py``.

-Paramiko & pyperclip requirements
+Paramiko & Pyperclip requirements
 ---------------------------------

-Paramiko and pyperclip has to be included into blender's Python environment.
+Paramiko and Pyperclip has to be included into Blender's Python environment.
 This package includes the installation needed for both of the modules.
 Ubuntu's installation differs than Windows in terms of dependencies though the installation is the same.

 Ubuntu 14.04 & 16.04
 ^^^^^^^^^^^^^^^^^^^^